prob-ml/bliss/README.md

 # Introduction

-BLISS is a Bayesian procedure for deblending light sources.
+BLISS is a Bayesian method for deblending and cataloging light sources.
 BLISS provides:
   - __Accurate estimation__ of parameters in blended field.
   - __Calibrated uncertainties__ through fitting an approximate Bayesian posterior.
   - __Scalability__ of Bayesian inference to entire astronomical surveys.